Spin waves in bilayers of transition-metal dichalcogenides: Numerical results and discussion

-The dispersion relations in Fig.2 are for zero magnetic field, $h=0$, so they correspond to antiparallel alignment of the magnetic moments of individual layers.
 Explicit dispersion relations along the $\Gamma\to K$ and $\Gamma\to M\to K$ paths in the Brillouin zone are shown in Fig.3a.
-Generally, there are two modes in the bilayers under considerations.
-However, separation of these two modes is not resolved in Fig.3a.
+Thoough there are two modes in the bilayers under considerations, separation of these two modes is not resolved in Fig.3a.
 Therefore, in Fig.3b we zoomed in a small area near the $\Gamma$ point.
 Now, splitting of the modes is clearly seen.
-Moreover, this figure also shows that there is a gap in the spectrum at the $\Gamma$ point, i.e. the spin wave energy is not vanishing at $k=0$.
+Moreover, this figure also shows that there is a gap in the spectrum at the $\Gamma$ point, i.e. the spin wave energy does not vanish at $k=0$.
 This gap is a consequence of the in-plane easy-axis anisotropy, $D_z$, as shown in Fig.4a, where the two modes at the $\Gamma$ point are plotted as a function of $D_z$.
 When $D_z=0$, energy of the lowest mode vanishes, while the gap between the two modes survives.
 This gap, in turn, is determined mainly by the easy plane anisotropy constant, as shown in Fig.4b.